 For several years, neuroscience research using cell line and animal models of degenerative neurological disorders such as Parkinson’s disease (PD) and Alzheimer’s has been plagued with the lack of translation of results to the human scenario, whether for basic understanding of disease pathology or for screening of targeted drug therapies.
 The development of the induced pluripotent stem cell (iPSC) technology and its further differentiation into various post-mitotic somatic cell lineages, especially neuronal lineage cells and dopaminergic neurons, has overcome a major bottleneck by providing biologically relevant in vitro models to screen drugs for neuroprotection and movement-disorder therapy.

-- Proven as an ideal model for disease modeling, neuroprotection and neurotoxicity screening assays
+- An ideal model for disease modeling, co-culture assays, neuroprotection, and neurotoxicity screening assays

 - Drug screening

 Shaltouki, A., Sivapatham, R., Pei, Y., Gerencser, A. A., Momčilović, O., Rao, M. S., & Zeng, X. (2015).
 Mitochondrial alterations by PARKIN in dopaminergic neurons using PARK2 patient-specific and PARK2 knockout isogenic iPSC lines.
 Stem cell reports, 4(5), 847-859.

 Efthymiou, A. G., Steiner, J., Pavan, W. J., Wincovitch, S., Larson, D. M., Porter, F. D., ... & Malik, N. (2015).
 Rescue of an in vitro neuron phenotype identified in Niemann-Pick disease, type C1 induced pluripotent stem cell-derived neurons by modulating the WNT pathway and calcium signaling.
 Stem cells translational medicine, 4(3), 230-238.